 4. Related Crimes

-VC 23152(a) DUI is the “subjective” standard for DUI.
-In contrast, Vehicle Code 23152(b) sets forth the “per se” definition of DUI, which in most cases is driving with a blood alcohol content (BAC) of 0.08% or higher.
+23152(a) VC is the “subjective” standard for DUI.
+In contrast, Vehicle Code 23152(b) VC sets forth DUI’s “per se” standard: Driving with a blood alcohol content (BAC) of 0.08% or higher whether you are impaired or not.

 First, second and third offense DUI charges are prosecuted as misdemeanors in California.
-Penalties for these offenses can include:
+Penalties include:

 - misdemeanor probation,